 For those of you struggling with the effects of this pandemic, I’M RIGHT THERE WITH YOU!
 I’ve had a couple COVID-19 related breakdowns since it’s 1) a scary ass virus and 2) has taken a lot away from me, from us.
 I have to remind myself that this madness is out of my control and all I can do is follow daily protocols and stay as positive as I can.

 Below I have rounded up 5 self-isolation tips:

 - Go outside daily, a 15 minute walk is VERY beneficial to your physical and mental health but remember to keep a safe distance from your neighbours

 - Text, phone, or video call family and friends as often as you can and play Houseparty with them, it’s a free app where you can challenge them in virtual heads up, pictionary, or trivia games

 - Learn a new skill – guitar, coding, video editing, baking.. literally anything

 - Be gentle on yourself and remember that you don’t always have to be productive, just do your best and know that doing your best will look different on different days

 I find the above has been super helpful for my sanity so hopefully it can help you too!

-Before I arrived at Mark’s I created a couple YouTube videos to keep my creative juices flowing.
-In the first video I did some spring cleaning around my studio apartment, lots of bleach was involved.
+Before I arrived at Mark’s I did some spring cleaning around my studio apartment and filmed the process for you, lots of bleach was involved.

 I hope you’re staying healthy and staying inside.
-We’re all going through a variety of emotions, but know that you’re not alone and this is all temporary.
-I hope to write on this blog a lot more now, I don’t have an excuse not to.
+We’re all going through a variety of emotions but know you’re not alone and that this is all temporary.
 Talk soon!